By JAMIE STENGLE and CHEYANNE MUMPHREY

 Juneteenth, also known as Freedom Day, commemorates the day in 1865 when Union soldiers arrived in Galveston, Texas, to order freedom for the enslaved people of the state — two months after the Confederacy had surrendered in the Civil War.

 A Gallup Poll found that Americans are more familiar with the day than they were last year, with 59% saying they knew “a lot” or “some” about the holiday compared with 37% a year ago in May.
 The poll also found that support for making Juneteenth part of the history taught in schools increased from 49% to 63%.

 Yet many states have been slow to designate it as an official holiday.
 Lawmakers in Mississippi, South Carolina, Tennessee and elsewhere failed to advance proposals this year that would have closed state offices and given most of their public employees paid time off.

 Celebrations in Texas included one at a Houston park created 150 years ago by a group of formerly enslaved men who bought the land.
 At times, it was the only public park available in the area to Blacks, according to the conservancy’s website.

-“They wanted a place that they could not only have their celebration, but they could do other things during the year as a community,” said Jacqueline Bostic, vice chairwoman of the board for the Emancipation Park Conservancy and the great-granddaughter of one of the park’s founders, the Rev. Jack Yates.
+“They wanted a place that they could not only have their celebration, but they could do things other things during the year as a community,” said Jacqueline Bostic, vice chairwoman of the board for the Emancipation Park Conservancy and the great-granddaughter of one of the park’s founders, the Rev. Jack Yates.

 This weekend’s celebration included performances from The Isley Brothers and Kool & The Gang.
 In the weeks leading up to Juneteenth, the park hosted discussions on topics ranging from health care to policing in communities of color to the role of green spaces.